tobinata/api-documentation/README.md

 ### Deleting Data
 This is obviously a danger zone.
 You probably shouldn't delete anything and, in fact, you can't completely delete anything in this way.
 You can, however, set the archivedAt date for records using the API.
-The easiest way to do that is to send an HTTP DELETE request to a school or user record's endpoint.
-For instance, to archive (i.e., hide a user in the web interface) a school, you would use this cURL command:
+The easiest way to do that is to send an HTTP DELETE request to an endpoint.
+For instance, to archive (i.e., hide in the web interface) a school, you would use this cURL command:

     curl -H "content-type:application/json" -X DELETE -H "x-access-token:YOUR_ACCESS_TOKEN" -H "x-key:YOUR_API_KEY" https://YOUR_INSTANCE_NAME.whetstoneeducation.com/api/v2/schools/000000000000000000000000

-You can also archive a user while editing their data by setting the archivedAt field to a JavaScript-style date format that looks like this: 2015-07-11T20:02:12-05:00 but we recommend doing it with a DELETE request, which automatically sets the timestamp.
+You can also archive while editing data by setting the archivedAt field to a JavaScript-style date format similar to this: 2015-07-11T20:02:12-05:00 but we recommend doing it with a DELETE request, which automatically sets the timestamp.

 ### Authenticating users